BANDWIDTH INC CLASS A (BAND)

 $123,566

-The non-audit fees of $123,566 represent approximately 5.9% of audit fees of $2,106,463, well below the 50% threshold that would raise independence concerns; EY is a Big 4 firm appropriate for a company of Bandwidth's size; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire; no material financial restatements are noted.
+The non-audit fees of $123,566 represent approximately 5.9% of audit fees of $2,106,463, which is well below the 50% threshold that would raise independence concerns; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire; Ernst & Young is a Big 4 firm appropriate for a $2.4 billion market cap company; no material restatements are disclosed.

 Overall Assessment